smplstuff/triangle/README.md

 app will run on port 5000 by default!

 # inspiration
-triangle is insprired by cobalt.tools!
+triangle is inspired by cobalt.tools!